RoppeltF/futureCollars/README.md

-In this exercise, you will design the frontend for a web application that handles an accounting system and warehouse management.
+In this exercise, you will develop the backend for a web application for an accounting system and warehouse management.
+You will handle routes, form submissions, and data management.
-You will utilize HTML and CSS (with spectre.css) to create the main page, forms for different operations, and a history page.

-1. Design the main page of the web application which displays the current stock level and current account balance.
+1. Implement the backend functionality of the main page which displays the current stock level and account balance.

-2. On the main page, include three buttons for subpages with forms:
-   - Purchase form: This form should include fields for the product name, unit price, and number of pieces.
-   - Sale form: This form should include fields for the product name, unit price, and number of pieces.
-   - Balance change form: This form should include fields for type of operation (add or subtract) and a numeric value.

-3. Ensure that, after the user submits data from these forms, the page is refreshed or an error message is printed if the data was not correct.
+2. Handle form submissions for the purchase form, sale form, and balance change form.
+After the user submits data from these forms, refresh the page or print an error message if the data was not correct.

-4. Add a "History" subpage.
+3. Implement the backend functionality for the "History" subpage.
 This page will retrieve two optional parameters (from, to):
    - /history/
    - /history/<line_from>/<line_to>/
    - If no parameters were given, display all history.
 If parameters were given, display only the history within the provided range.

+4. Implement the functionality for reading and writing to a file for the history data.

 Hints:

-- For now, focus mainly on HTML and CSS.
-We will connect it to Flask in the next exercise.
-- Spectre.css is a lightweight, responsive and modern CSS framework for faster and extensible development.
-You can read the docs here: https://picturepan2.github.io/spectre/getting-started.html
-- Remember to ensure your forms have proper validation in place for their inputs.
-For example, the unit price and number of pieces should be numeric values.
-- Make sure that your HTML and CSS are properly formatted and organized for readability and maintainability.
+- Make sure to validate all data received from the user and think of errors that might occur during form submission.
+- Remember to properly handle any errors that may occur during the file reading/writing process.